 At some point, you’ll likely be a part of someone’s first visit to the Jersey Shore.
 Naturally, they’ll want to experience “the boardwalk” and there’s a chance that boardwalk will be in Seaside Heights.
 Skip the 64 oz. lemonade and fried Oreos and head to Midway, the center-of-the-boardwalk cheesesteak stand.
 It’s not fancy, it’s barely scenic, but it is definitely iconic for its colorful exterior, open-air grills with rows of grilling steak, piles of peppers and onions, and massive cups of salty french fries.
 This far north of Philadelphia, you won’t do better than Midway.

-Like the Jets and the Giants or the Statue of Liberty, there’s a long debate as to whether New York or New Jersey can claim Kohr’s Frozen Custard as its own.
-This place started in Coney Island, but that signature orange and vanilla custard swirl was perfected up and down the boardwalks of the Jersey Shore.
-With locations in Lavalette, Ortley Beach, Seaside Park, and Seaside Heights, it’s one of the best ways to cool down after a long day in the sun.
+Like the Jets and the Giants or the Statue of Liberty, there’s a long debate as to whether or not New York or New Jersey can claim Kohr’s Frozen Custard: The Original as its own.
+This place started in Coney Island, but that perfect orange and vanilla custard swirl was perfected in various iterations on the boardwalks of the Jersey Shore.
+With locations in Lavalette, Ortley Beach, Seaside Park, and Seaside Heights, it’s one of the best ways to cool down after a long day on the beach.

 You no doubt have a friend that will invite you to their “shore house” this summer and after hours of driving, you’ll find yourself in a beachless neighborhood on the west side of the Barnegat Bay in Toms River.
 The bad news is that your assumed summer beach adventure has led you to a land of strip malls you could have found 15 minutes over the George Washington Bridge.
 But the good news is that Brooklyn Square Pizza is nearby.
 This place specializes in square pies, layered with pecorino on top of slightly sweet sauce and mozzarella on a big cloud of dough dusted with sesame seeds.
 It’s like taking the subway to Bensonhurst, but without having to deal with the N train delays from midtown.